PedroD/monero-stratum-docker/README.md

 2. Download the blockchain and use the `monero-blockchain-import` command as I stated above, or just leave the wallet synchronizing for about half a day.
 3. Change the address in the `config.json` file to your wallet receive address (or leave mine there if you are feeling generous :) ).
 4. Run `sh start.sh` and wait some minutes until you start seeing logs like `2017/08/29 23:56:51 Loading config: /monero-stratum/config.json`.
-5. Configure any miner of your choice (eg. xmr-stak-nvidia, ccminer, etc) and configure it to use this stratum, for eg. my miner was configured this way: `ccminer -o stratum+tcp://192.168.0.108:3333 -u 45Dizd9V5VvanN7YmJcNo6ddp8pcyuxFgFkL9zipWRnTfZJeQ5F4PFN7Dn9b5GkJnMiVQ1PVG8DyTfmjouLFBWtp5HYjs9w`, where `192.168.0.108` is the IP of the machine running this docker container, which could be `localhost`.
+5. Configure any miner of your choice (eg. xmr-stak-nvidia, ccminer, etc) and configure it to use this stratum, for eg. my miner was configured this way: `ccminer -o stratum+tcp://192.168.0.108:3333 -u <your wallet address here>`, where `192.168.0.108` is the IP of the machine running this docker container, which could be `localhost`.
-6. You can also activate the solo mining option in the Advanced tab on your monero-wallet-gui.
+6. You can also activate the solo mining option in the Advanced tab on your monero-wallet-gui to add some more horse power.
 7. Take a look at http://localhost:8082/ in the machine where you're running the container.
 8. Enjoy your solo mining!